akhi07rx/File-Uploader-for-Google-Drive/README.md

 1. Open the Google Colab notebook.
 2. Run each cell in the notebook to execute the code.
 3. When prompted, enter the download link of the file you want to upload.
-4. The code will upload the file to a folder named "downloads" in your Google Drive.
+4. The code will upload the file to a folder named "Downloads" in your Google Drive.
 5. The progress bar will display the real-time progress of the file upload.

 <br />